vecn/nbots/README_DEVELOPERS.md

 - Please read the book 'Clean code' written by Robert Cecil Martin (and if possible read also 'Clean coder')

+> "Getting software to work and getting software clean are two different activities" Robert C. Martin

 Best regards,